📅 Updated June 2026🕒 10 min read✓ Medically Reviewed

 1

-Unexpected billing charge: Screenshot the charge, check your Hims account for any plan change notifications, contact Hims support via the app with the specific charge date and amount.
-Ask for a written response and refund timeline if the charge was in error.
+Unexpected billing charge: Screenshot the charge, check for plan change notifications, contact Hims support with the specific charge date and amount.

 2

-Shipping delay: Check your tracking information in the Hims app.
-If no tracking has been issued 10 business days after your prescription was approved, contact support and explicitly request a status update and a new ETA.
-Document the date you contacted them.
+Shipping delay: Check tracking in the Hims app.
+If no tracking after 10 business days, contact support and request a status update.

 3

-Clinical question not getting answered: For urgent clinical concerns, contact your primary care physician rather than waiting for async telehealth response.
-For non-urgent questions, send a detailed written message via the Hims app and allow 48–72 hours.
-If still unresolved after 72 hours, escalate via support chat.
+Clinical question not getting answered: For urgent concerns, contact your PCP.
+For non-urgent questions, send a written message and allow 48–72 hours.

 4